 Beecham’s most ambitious creation was the Beecham Opera Company, founded in 1915 in the midst of the First World War.
 This was Britain’s first permanent national opera company, and its conductors apart from Beecham would later include Albert Coates, formerly of the Mariinsky Theatre, who left Russia after the Revolution.

-Beecham acknowledged that unlike his father he had ‘no financial ability’.
-Though he often waived his fee, it was not enough to off-set the thousands of pounds (millions by today’s value) he spent both on projects which made poor return – including his Herculean efforts for English music in the first decades of the 20th century – and on several extra-marital affairs.
-Beecham’s disregard for inconvenient details such as the need to pay overtime for extra rehearsals, or to fulfill all rather than just some contracted performances, meant that many organisations were wary of him as a permanent liability.
+Beecham acknowledged that, unlike his father, he had ‘no financial ability’.
+Though he often waived his fee, it was not enough to offset the thousands of pounds (millions by today’s value) he spent both on projects which made poor return – including his Herculean efforts for English music in the first decades of the 20th century – and on several extra-marital affairs.
+Beecham’s disregard for inconvenient details such as the need to pay overtime for extra rehearsals, or to fulfil all rather than just some contracted performances, meant that many organisations were wary of taking him on.

 Was Thomas Beecham liked?